 In September 2013, Ibrahim Boubacar Keita was democratically elected by the people of Mali, and took office, promising to help unify the country after a rebellion, a coup and an Islamic insurgency.
 One of President Kieta’s first acts as president was to create the Ministry of National Reconciliation and Development of Northern Regions, charged with the promotion of inclusive dialog and reconciliation with the North.
 In 2015, the government signed a United Nations-sponsored Peace Agreement with Northern rebels.
 President Keita was reelected in 2018, and continues to work with international partners to bring peace and stability to Mali and the Sahel region.

 U.S.-Mali relations have been strong for decades and have been based on shared goals of strengthening democracy and reducing poverty through economic growth.
-The country’s democratic government had been in place for two decades and had significantly reduced poverty and improved the quality of life for many Malians.
-However, Mali remained near the bottom of the Human Development Index, notably in health and education.
-It also faced security challenges in the north.
+Except during the 2012 crisis, the country’s democratic government has significantly reduced poverty and improved the quality of life for many Malians.

 Mali has long functioned as a crossroads between northern and western Africa and has thus developed a rich cultural tradition.
 In addition, its location between the Arab nations to the north and the sub-Saharan African nations to the south has for centuries made it a cultural meeting place.